 It’s funny, we did “Holy, Holy, Holy,” for example in February.
 Eliza, our oldest, she’s that kind of first-born overachiever, kind of people pleaser, that way.

 Thomas Bowen: Sure.

 Keith Getty: She says, “Can I go first?
 Can I go first?”
 She sings, “Holy, Holy, Holy.”
-She performs the whole thing through, then she takes a bow at the end, and then says were we pleased with her performance?
+She performs the whole thing through.
+Then she takes a bow at the end.
+And then says were we pleased with her performance?
 Wasn’t it really good?
 Then she tells her sisters it was really good, so her maverick middle sister starts . . . she’s rolling her eyes.
 So I said, “Charlotte, will you sing?”
 “No.” “Okay, Charlotte, I can go to Gracie.”
 “Oh, I want to sing.”
 And then Charlotte, okay she’ll sing.
-Charlotte then sings, and she doesn’t really try as hard, she’s kind of casual, she finishes it.
-She kind “pfff” at the end, a little bit annoying, and then the youngest one, Gracie, she sings, “Holy, Holy, Holy.
+Charlotte then sings.
+She doesn’t really try as hard.
+She’s kind of casual, and she finishes it.
+She kind “pfff” at the end, a little bit annoying.
+Then the youngest one, Gracie, she sings, “Holy, Holy, Holy.
 How I wonder what you are.
 Up above the world so high, like a diamond in the sky.
 Holy, Holy, Holy, blessed trinity.”

 Thomas Bowen: That is so good.